project-oak/oak/docs/programming-oak.md

 as a single message on the initial Node's initial channel (and then closes the channel).

-The initial Node of an Application can retrieve this configuration with the `oak::app_config_map` helper function.
+The initial Node of an Application can retrieve this configuration by reading from the implicit incoming channel, usually via a `Receiver<ConfigMap>` instance.

 <!-- prettier-ignore-start -->
 [embedmd]:# (../examples/trusted_information_retrieval/module_0/rust/src/lib.rs Rust /oak::entrypoint/ /.*let config_map =.*/)